pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/autosix.md

 In any other way, these *special* variables behave like normal variables and can also be inserted in your mask.
 They are also looped over in the same manner as any other variable (if given as a list).

+!!! tip "Recommended Reading"
+    It is recommended to have read the section about [job submitter](job_submitter.md) before this one, as these share many similarities and details are explained in the previous page.

 ??? info "Detailed Arguments of the Script"
     *--Required--*